Sequences of Coin Flips, Hamming Cubes, and Ultrafilters

 Sierpiński’s Theorem: One cannot prove the existence of a free ultrafilter on $\omega$ using only the Zermelo-Fraenkel axioms without the Axiom of Choice.

-The moment you drop the Axiom of Choice, the ultrafilter vanishes, and with it, the guaranteed partition of the space.
+So the moment you drop the Axiom of Choice, the ultrafilter vanishes, and with it, the guaranteed partition of the space.